brienen/crunch_uml/README.md

     - `xlsx`: Produces an Excel sheet with tabs corresponding to tables in the data model.
     - `ttl`: Renderer that renders Linked Data ontology in turtle from the supplied models, where a model is a package that includes at least one Class.
 Needs parameter "output_lod_url".
     - `rdf`: Renderer that renders Linked Data ontology in RDF from the supplied models, where a model is a package that includes at least one Class.
 Needs parameter "output_lod_url".
+    - `json-ld`: Renderer that renders Linked Data ontology in JSON-LD from the supplied models, where a model is a package that includes at least one Class.
+Needs parameter "output_lod_url".',
     - `json_schema`: Render JSON-Schema from a model using a base class as starting point and use outgoing associations only.
 Needs parameter "json_schema_url".

 - `transform`: Transfrom the datamodel from one schema to a datamodel in another schema.